DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 56 - 02.05.2026.md

 *Start here*

 - Linneaus escapes but like a dumbass decides to shoot as he leaves and his Niccolo.
 He dead now.
-- We go to the Orphan Hut, Jr. We give them coin for
+- We go to the Orphan Hut, Jr. We give Soap the orphan 5gp to find some food.
+- Knock-Knock